Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 [EasyScrollDots](https://github.com/Superhands89/EasyScrollDots)

 - EasyScrollDots was incorporated to facilitate navigation on the page.
-Allowing user to navigate from where their position might be to a different section of the page.
+  Allowing user to navigate from where their position might be to a different section of the page on desktop version.

 [Google Fonts:](https://fonts.google.com/)